 - No approval is required for the operation of dining rooms by fraternities and sororities.

 - The sale of tickets for admission to concerts, performances, and the like requires no authorization.
 However, these activities may not be promoted off campus except when the activity also serves the similar interests of other academic institutions and, therefore, is promoted on other campuses as in the case of films, concerts, and lectures.
 The Dean of Students or the Dean’s designee must authorize any advertising or publicity to the general public.

-- Student organizations may engage in the occasional sale of items for fund raising when the funds are for the use of the organization in its regular activities (including philanthropic efforts) and are deposited into the organization’s University account.
+- Registered student organizations may engage in the occasional sale of items for fund raising when the funds are for the use of the organization in its regular activities (including philanthropic efforts) and are deposited into the organization’s University account.
 Organizations undertaking such sales must comply with University policies regarding the ordering of merchandise, sales tax collection and payment, and licensing.
-(See also the section on Event Management in Chapter 6, Alcohol.)
-[LINK]
+(See also the section on Event Management in Chapter 6, Alcohol and Controlled Substances.)

 - The location of the sale(s) must be approved by the Office of Reservations and Events.